Mykhail00/Expenses-Project/README.md

+- added Symfony Rate Limiter and configured to store the Limiter state in Redis cache
+- created RateLimitMiddleware with rate controlling
-- added Redis as separate container
+- added RateLimitMiddleware to sensitive routes
-- connected Redis to the app for heavy operations caching